izabelka/100-days-of-code/log.md

 **Today's Progress**: I've found another weather api, but it won't load because of Access-Control-Allow-Origin error.

-**Thoughts:** I've learnt some more things about Webpack, APIs and Access Control
+**Thoughts:** I've learnt some more things about Webpack, APIs and Access Control.

+## Day 19: January 21, 2017

+**Today's Progress**: I've found another weather api, again.
+It works!
+Also, I've managed to call flickr api to retrieve photos from flickr search according to current weather.

+**Thoughts:** I'm glad that my app finally works!
+Although images from flickr are not always accurate.